petershin/liferay-learn/docs/dxp/latest/en/site-building/site-navigation/navigation-menu-element-types.md

 ![Submenu elements in the Navigation Menu are not clickable, but their contained child elements are.](./navigation-menu-element-types/images/01.png)

-If a submenu has no other elements organized under it, then it does not appear in the Navigation Menu for Users.
+Using the default Application Display Template for Navigation Menus, if a submenu has no other elements organized under it, then it does not appear in the Navigation Menu for User.

 ## Blogs Entries

 You can add a [blog entry](../../content-authoring-and-management/blogs/adding-blog-entries.md) as an independent menu element that links to the entry's [Display Page](../displaying-content/using-display-page-templates/publishing-content-with-display-pages.md).
-If a blog entry without a Display Page is added to a Navigation Menu, then it does not have a link, so it is hidden from Users on the menu.
+Using the default Application Display Template for Navigation Menus, if a blog entry without a Display Page is added, then it does not have a link, so it is hidden from Users on the menu.
+This behavior can change if you use a different Application Display Template.

 ## Web Content Articles

 You can add a [web content article](../../content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md) as an independent menu element that links to the article's [Display Page](../displaying-content/using-display-page-templates/publishing-content-with-display-pages.md).
-If a web content article without a Display Page is added to a Navigation Menu, then it does not have a link, so it is hidden from Users on the menu.
+Using the default Application Display Template for Navigation Menus, if a web content article without a Display Page is added, then it does not have a link, so it is hidden from Users on the menu.
+This behavior can change if you use a different Application Display Template.

 ## Documents

 You can add a [document](../../content-authoring-and-management/documents-and-media/documents-and-media-overview.md) as an independent menu element that links to the document's [Display Page](../displaying-content/using-display-page-templates/publishing-content-with-display-pages.md).
-If a document without a Display Page is added to a Navigation Menu, then it does not have a link, so it is hidden from Users on the menu.
+Using the default Application Display Template for Navigation Menus, if a document without a Display Page is added, then it does not have a link, so it is hidden from Users on the menu.
+This behavior can change if you use a different Application Display Template.

 ## Categories

 You can add a [Category](../../content-authoring-and-management/tags-and-categories/defining-categories-and-vocabularies-for-content.md#defining-categories) as a menu element that links to the Category's [Display Page](../displaying-content/using-display-page-templates/publishing-content-with-display-pages.md).
-If a Category without a Display Page is added as a Navigation Menu element, then it does not have a link, so it is hidden from Users on the menu.
+Using the default Application Display Template for Navigation Menus, if a category without a Display Page is added, then it does not have a link, so it is hidden from Users on the menu.
+This behavior can change if you use a different Application Display Template.

-From Liferay 7.4 versions U9+ and GA13+, adding a Category also adds all of its Subcategories with their current hierarchy.
+From Liferay 7.4 versions U9+ and GA13+, you can select multiple Categories at once.
+Adding a Category together with Subcategories under it places them in the Navigation Menu in the correct hierarchy.

 ```{note}
 If a Category added as a Navigation Menu element contains Subcategories, changes to the Subcategories do not automatically reflect in the Navigation Menu's hierarchy.
 If you want changes to the Subcategories to automatically update the Navigation Menu, then you can use a dynamic [Vocabulary](#vocabularies) element instead.